Playing With: Five-Token Band

 - A group of diverse individuals are seen together, but are actually strangers.

 - But each have friends that are ethnically diverse.

 - But then they decide to become friends.

 - Parodied: There is a scene where the characters specifically pick out diverse friends so they can teach kids about diversity, but they actually are racists.

-- Zig Zagged: Each friend seems to be a different race, but then they are revealed to be wearing make up to look different, but then they find out that they are actually different races, but then they find out that that's not true...
+- Zig Zagged: Each friend seems to be a different race, but then they are revealed to be wearing makeup to look different, but then they find out that they are actually different races, but then they discover that that's not true...

 - Enforced: The producers want to appeal to a wide and diverse audience.

 - Lampshaded: "Statistically, all five of us should be white, since we're from northern Minnesota."

 - Invoked: Characters intentionally seek out ethnically diverse friends, hoping to be seen as open-minded and tolerant.